rumnoodle/docs/unix/awk.md

 `/dev/stdin`, `/dev/stdout`, `/dev/stderr` are all available in an awk program.

+It's possible to get input from files and terminals with `getline` command.
+Output can be done with `print` and `printf`.
+Remember to close all files with `close`.

 ## BEGIN and END

 It is possible to supply BEGIN and END patterns that are executed once at the beginning and at the end respectively.